usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 > &#8987; Make sure this step is successful and you see the help overview prior to continue!

-Now lets use the auto-learning tool to parse our **running Core Waap instance** and generate rule exceptions by executing:
+Now lets use the auto-learning tool to parse our **running USP Core WAAP instance** and generate rule exceptions by executing

 ```shell
 java -jar /tmp/waap-lib-autolearn-cli-${version}.jar \